razordb9/bookmarkingApp/README.md

 ## Developing

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've created a project and install dependencies with `npm install` (or `pnpm install` or `yarn`).
+Also install the following dependencies:
+- firebase
+- firebase-admin
+- sass

+start a development server:

 ```bash
 npm run dev